JanKaczmarkiewicz/teleport-challenge-fe/README.md

 # Folder app

-The goal is to create safe web application for browsing folders.
+The goal is to create a safe web application for browsing folders.

 ## Frontend